Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Ryan threw for 242 passing yards in one matchup against the Bills, 26.5 yards more than his over/under for Sunday.
+- In one matchup against the Bills, Ryan had 242 passing yards, 21.5 yards more than his over/under for Sunday.

-- Ryan threw a touchdown pass in that outing against the Bills.
+- Ryan threw a touchdown pass in that matchup against the Bills.

 - Note: Ryan's stats vs. Bills date back to 2016.

-- The Bills have the NFL's best pass defense this season, allowing 184.2 yards per game through the air.
+- This week Ryan will face the NFL's best pass defense (184.2 yards allowed per game).

-- The Bills have allowed 11 passing TDs this season (0.7 per game), ranking them first among NFL defenses.
+- The Bills have allowed 11 passing TDs this year (0.7 per game), ranking them first among NFL defenses.

 Recent Performances